Guide to Phuket’s Most Ethical Elephant Sanctuary

 People recycling elephant dung in Phuket

 This is why we weave environmental conservation into everything we do.
-While this results in dozens of environmentally friendly policies and behaviors, perhaps the most interesting is our Elephant Dung Recycling Centre.
+While this results in dozens of environmentally friendly policies and behaviours, perhaps the most interesting is our Elephant Dung Recycling Centre.

 Elephant dung center Phuklet